OilpriceAPI/pricewidget/README.md

 ## API Requirements

-This widget requires an API key from [OilPriceAPI](https://api.oilpriceapi.com).
+This widget does NOT requires an API key from [OilPriceAPI](https://oilpriceapi.com). if desired - there are many more metrics available via the API.
 Sign up for an account to obtain your API key.

 ## Customization